dunn/modernphilosophy/modernphilosophy.markdown

 Like any discipline, philosophy has its own vocabulary.
 Here are some of the most basic terms and the connections among them:

 **Position**
-:	A claim or set of claims, e.g., that the mind is identical to the brain, or that people act always from self-interest.
+:	A position is a claim or set of claims; for example, that the mind is identical to the brain, or that people act always from self-interest.

 **Argument**
 :	An argument is a set of claims (called 'premises') designed to show another claim (a conclusion) to be true.
 (This is a special use of the word: usually people use 'argument' to mean a verbal altercation).
 For example: